vsunkara23/GSW_2016_Data_Analytics_Report/README.md

 Author: Vishal Sunkara
 ==========================================================================================

-An Analysis of the Golden State Warriors Players from the 2016 Season
+Visualization & Analysis of Golden State Warriors' Players from the 2016 Season Using R
 ==========================================================================================

 Background